Travel insights from Latin America

 What can you get funding for?

-Funding via the Turing Scheme means a contribution towards costs which make up global educational placements.
+Funding via the Turing Scheme means a contribution towards costs that make up global educational placements.

-With the scheme’s assistance, educational providers can provide a unique platform for students to enhance their abilities, increase their employability, improve their language skills, and gain a greater awareness of different cultures.
+With the scheme’s assistance, educational providers can provide a unique platform for students to enhance their abilities, boost their career prospects, improve their language skills, and gain a greater awareness of different cultures.

 If you are interested in applying for funding, then click here.